These FAQs cover issues that employers may need to consider in relation to Covid-19 and the workplace.

 In view of employers’ general duty under health and safety law to take all reasonably practicable steps to ensure a safe working environment, we would generally recommend that they seek to encourage employees to comply with this guidance.
 Indeed, the guidance for employers on reducing the spread of respiratory infections, including Covid-19, in the workplace, recommends that employers consider how best they can support and enable their staff to follow the above guidance on staying at home.

 Accordingly, if an employee who cannot work from home attends the workplace while displaying serious symptoms of a respiratory infection or having stated that they have tested positive for Covid-19, we think that the employer should remind the employee what the guidance says and suggest that they go home on sick leave.
 (See questions 11 and 12, above, for discussion of the applicability of SSP and company sick pay in these circumstances.)
-In this regard it is worth noting that, as free Covid-19 tests are no longer generally available, the number of employees reporting to their employer that they have received a positive test result is likely to decrease over time.
+In this regard it is worth noting that, as free Covid-19 tests are no longer generally available and the number of people taking regular tests has decreased, the number of employees reporting to their employer that they have received a positive test result is likely to be fairly low.
 Going forwards, therefore, employers are more likely to find themselves dealing with employees who have symptoms of respiratory infections (for whom sick leave and sick pay may be more clearly appropriate), than employees who are asymptomatic but who have tested positive.